Skip to Content

 The foundations of computational thinking that are presented here are derived from the four pillars that were defined by Davidson and Murphy in their UPenn/Coursera computational thinking course.
 Other foundational models are out there, mostly overlapping but with their own nuances and foci.

 There are many definitions of computational thinking out there.
-The one we will use is: Computational Thinking is the mental discipine of thinking about a problem using concepts from computer science, with the ultimate goal of solving the problem with the help of a computer.
+The one we will use is: Computational Thinking is the mental discipline of thinking about a problem using concepts from computer science, with the ultimate goal of solving the problem with the help of a computer.

-UPenn: “Computational Thinking is an approach to solving problems using concepts and ideas from computer science, and expressing solutions to those problems so that they can be run on a computer.”
+The UPenn course uses this definition: “Computational Thinking is an approach to solving problems using concepts and ideas from computer science, and expressing solutions to those problems so that they can be run on a computer.”

 Five Foundations of Computational Thinking